Bose-Einstein condensation in canonical ensemble with fixed total momentum

 We have considered Bose condensation of ideal three-dimensional gas with fixed particle number $N$ and fixed total momentum $\mathbf{P}$.
 In principle, partition function and all other thermodynamic properties of the system can be found in this setting using the recurrence relations (\ref{Z_rec})--(\ref{p_rec}), but their application is limited to $N$ not exceeding several hundreds.
 To uncover universal features arising in the large-$N$ limit, we integrate over complex chemical potential $z$ and complex rapidity $\mathbf{v}$ to fix both $N$ and $\mathbf{P}$.
 In the large-$N$ limit, the dominating contribution to the integral is provided by vicinity of the saddle point $(z_0,\mathbf{v}_0)$.
 Interestingly, the saddle-point conditions look like transition to the grand canonical ensemble with definite chemical potential $\mu=Tz_0+k_0^2\mathbf{v}_0^2/2m$ in the reference frame moving with the velocity $k_0\mathbf{v}_0/m$, where $k_0=2\pi\hbar/L$ is the quantization unit of momentum in the system of size $L$.

 Studying the system phase diagram with respect to $T$ and dimensionless total momentum $Q=P_x/k_0$ along the $x$ axis, we identify three different phases: (1) normal phase at $T>T_\mathrm{c}$, where $T_\mathrm{c}$ is the conventional critical temperature of BEC (\ref{T_c}); (2) unfragmented BEC phase at $T<T_\mathrm{c}$, $0\leqslant Q<Q_0$ with the threshold momentum $Q_0$ (\ref{Q0}), where only the $\mathbf{k}=0$ level hosts the condensate; (3) fragmented BEC phase at $T<T_\mathrm{c}$, $Q_0<Q\leqslant N/2$, where the condensate, i.e. mean macroscopic occupation, is present at the $\mathbf{k}=0$ and $\mathbf{k}=\mathbf{e}_x$ levels simultaneously.
 Fragmentation of the condensate can be explained using energetic arguments: at large enough total momentum, macroscopic occupation of the moving $\mathbf{k}=\mathbf{e}_x$ state becomes more energetically favorable for the particles than staying in the non-condensed thermal cloud.
+Although usually the fragmentation is suppressed by exchange energy \cite{Nozieres}, our estimates show that this its effect can be weak at realistic parameters of atomic BECs, especially at low temperatures.
 Beyond the range $0\leqslant Q\leqslant N/2$, the sequence of unfragmented and fragmented phases is repeated with the period $\Delta Q=N$ and symmetry around $Q=0$, although with varying specific numbers of condensate levels.
 At arbitrary three-dimensional momenta $\mathbf{P}$, we can expect up to 8 single-particle levels hosting the condensate.